 Is there anything Ex Libris can do to rectify this?
 Adding missing dimensions to SAs does not really work.
 For example, Ex Libris added the fund information to the Physical Items SA but not all fund fields were added and if any of the fund fields are used in the report then users cannot report on the number of loans in the same report.

 This greatly limits the types of reports users can write.
-Especially since the kind of information they need is:

 A collection strategies committee asked for a report with total charges and patron physical item requests for holdings in our general stacks locations.

 Using the Physical Items SA and the Requests SA seems logical, but does not include the ability to filter requests to only patron requests.

 The Requests SA has bib, physical item, and location dimensions, so starting there and adding the Physical Items SA seemed like it might provide the loan count.
 The report ran but only returned results if the item had a request at some time.

 The only solution was to run the loan count report separately from the request count report and join the 2 reports in Access.